The best cots, cribs and cot beds for safe sleeping

 The traditional design of the CuddleCo Clara cot bed is suited to classic nursery designs and is part of a range of furniture which has the added benefit of allowing you to buy matching pieces, including wardrobes, shelves and changing tables.
 But it’s not just beautiful, it’s also functional, boasting three mattress heights and the potential to turn it into a toddler bed so it can suit newborns up to children of five years old.
 Our reviewers appreciated this flexibility, with one mum saying “My child is now standing and having the lowest position means they can stand safely without trying to climb over the sides.
 Safety is a big concern of mine and had no concerns with this product whatsoever, I found it to be very sturdy and well built".

 As it's built last, our reviewers found that the price was justified and offered good value for money, with tester mum, Laura, saying “I love that it turns into a toddler bed as this makes the price fully justifiable as this is going to last a long time”.
 The only thing that might put some parents off is the lack of storage space underneath, so it's worth bearing that in mind if your nursery is on the smaller side.
-The mattress is not included but is a standard size of 140 x 70cm so can be bought easily from most retailers.
+The mattress is not included but is a standard size of 140 x 70cm, so it can be bought easily from most retailers.

 We tested this product as part of the Mother&Baby Awards 2023, where it won Silver for Best Cot, Crib or Moses Basket.